NBISweden/workshop-reproducible-research/docs/repres_project.md

         plt.close()

     def plot_barplot(df, outdir, figname, x):
-        ax = sns.barplot(data=df, hue="Date", y="Experience", x=x, errwidth=.5,
+        """Plot a barplot summarizing user experience over all software""" ax = sns.barplot(data=df, hue="Date", y="Experience", x=x, errwidth=.5,
                     order=["Never heard of it", "Heard of it but haven't used it", "Tried it once or twice", "Use it"]) plt.savefig("{}/{}".format(outdir, figname), bbox_inches="tight", dpi=300)